vmware/vic/doc/user_doc/vic_security/security_reference.md

 <a name="patches"></a>
 ## Apply Security Updates and Patches
-Download a new version of vSphere Integrated Containers Engine and upgrade your existing virtual container hosts.
+Download a new version of vSphere Integrated Containers Engine and upgrade your existing VCHs.

 <a name="logs"></a>
 ## Security Related Log Messages
-Security-related information for vSphere Integrated Containers Engine appears in `docker-personality.log` and `vicadmin.log`, that you can access from the VCH Admin portal for a virtual container host.
+Security-related information for vSphere Integrated Containers Engine appears in `docker-personality.log` and `vicadmin.log`, that you can access from the VCH Admin portal for a VCH.